Course Name: Lake of Isles (South Course)

 Location: North Stonington, Connecticut

 History: Designed in 2005 to complement the public North Course, the South Course is home to 298 members.
-Ranked number 4 in the state of Connecticut in 2016 Golf Digest (6 spots ahead of its sister course).
+It is considered the superior of the two courses, earning the following awards:

 Conditions: 8/10, Lake of Isles was in great shape.
 Greens were fast and smooth, while fairways, tees, and bunkers were all in good shape.
 No complaints here.

 Value: 5/10, the course is private but was just north of $100 with a cart with reciprocals.
 This is a fair value.